The skin condition known as allergic contact dermatitis occurs when an allergen irritates the skin, causing a very itchy rash.

 Even though it is usually focused to the point of contact, on occasion the rash can spread to other parts of the body.

-The chief way of treating contact dermatitis is to remove the allergen from your home, environment, etc. so that you are no longer exposed to it.
+The chief way of treating contact dermatitis is to remove the allergen from your home environment so that you are no longer exposed to it.

-There are several options for treating it in addition to avoidance of the rash-causing allergen, including using moisturizers (to protect the skin), antihistamines (to reduce itchiness), topical immunimodulators or corticosteroids, or prednisone or other oral steroids for several contact dermatitis reactions.
+There are also several other options for treating it in , including using moisturizers (to protect the skin), antihistamines (to reduce itchiness), topical immunimodulators or corticosteroids, or prednisone and other oral steroids.